mattcole3/PiZeroTurret/README.md

 ## IRCommands Class

+A class that creates a function table and a decoder method.
+Main benefit is that dictionary lookups are marginally faster than an extensive if/else ladder, and it's much cleaner runtime code.
-A class that creates a function table.
-You add a list of commands using the `addCommand` method, defining the code, in this case the IR command code, a function name, and a reference to the function.
-To use, simply pass the code into the class with the
+To use, add a list of commands using the `addCommand` method, defining the code, in this case the IR command code index 2, a function name, and a reference to the function.
+To use, simply pass the code into the class with the function you want to map to that code.
+At runtime, call the `execCommand` method on your IR code.

+Quick note on NEC encoding.
+The 3rd byte (index 2 if you're new) is the byte you care about.
+Byte 4 should be the bitwise-inverse of byte 3, but tbh I haven't checked.

+Still a WIP.